 - Whenever possible, use multi-factor authentication (MFA).
 The campus uses Duo for MFA for most campus services.
 If using cloud services and MFA is available, then it is recommended it be used.

-For Service Providers:
+4. Service Providers:

 - Email (SMTP) servers that do not support encryption and authentication (SMTP AUTH) must request an exception through the policy exception process.